 More easy tomato recipes

-How to make Bengali style tomato chutney?
+Bengali style tomato chutney

-- 1 teaspoon panch phoran - Indian five spice blend Mix fenugreek seed, nigella seed, cumin seed, black mustard seeds and fennel seeds in equal amount
+- 1 teaspoon panch phoran - Indian five spice blend

-- 4 medium sized tomatoes roughly chopped
+- 4 roughly chopped medium-sized tomatoes around 2 cups

-- 1-2 whole dry red chilies
+- 1-2 whole dried red chilies

 - 2 dates pitted and chopped